-Effective January 1, 2023, the District adopted the Public Sector Accounting Board's (PSAB) new standard for the recognition, measurement and disclosure of a liability for asset retirement obligations under PS 3280 Asset Retirement Obligations.
-The new standard establishes when to recognize and how to measure a liability for an asset retirement obligation, and provides the related financial statement presentation and disclosure requirements.
+Effective January 1, 2024, the District adopted the Public Sector Accounting Board's (PSAB) new standard for the recognition, measurement and disclosure of revenue under PS 3400 Revenue.
+The new standard establishes when to recognize and how to measure revenue, and provides the related financial statement presentation and disclosure requirements.
+Pursuant to these recommendations, the change was applied prospectively.